Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Methods

 3. \textbf{Fokker-Planck Equation (FPE)}

-where $\rho(\mathbf{q}, t)$ is the probability density function of the state $\mathbf{q}$ at time $t$, and $\partial_t$ denotes the partial derivative with respect to time.
+where $\rho(\mathbf{q}, t)$ is the probability density function of the state $\mathbf{q}$ at time $t$, and $\partial_t$ denotes the partial derivative with respect to time, and the antisymmetric matrix $\mathbf{Q}(\mathbf{q})$ is given by Eq.~(\ref{diss-diffu-relation}) below.
 This form of the Fokker-Planck equation highlights the role of the stochastic potential $\phi(\mathbf{q})$.
-When a steady state exists, it takes the form of a Boltzmann-Gibbs-like distribution:
+When an steady state (including equilibrium) is reached, it takes the simple form of a Boltzmann-Gibbs-like distribution:

-This relation confirms that the parameter $\epsilon$ acts as an effective temperature in the system.
+which reveals that the parameter $\epsilon$ acts as an effective temperature to the dynamics.
+In other words, $\phi/\epsilon$ corresponds to the ``thermal activation energy" in units of $k_\mathrm{B}T$ for a system in equilibrium.

+The FPE given in Eq.~\eqref{FPE_form} is derived within the evolution mechanics through methods such as the zero-mass limit~\cite{Yin_2006}, rather than from a pre-defined stochastic integral.
+Therefore, the mathematical equivalence between this FPE and the SDE presented in Eqs.~\eqref{SDE_form} and \eqref{FPE_form} underlines the existence of a corresponding stochastic integral that is distinct from the conventional It\^{o} or Stratonovich calculus \cite{ao_existence_2007}.
+For a detailed discussion of the relationship between these stochastic integrals and their corresponding FPEs, we refer the reader to Refs.~\cite{Yuan_2012, shi_relation_2012}.